jiyu3/DR/README.md

 [Japanese version](#japanese)

+## What can you do with DR?

+DR license is the license that licensers enable to grant license for others to make doujin/derivative works(__never allow dead copy__) without special knowledges of law.

+Artists can:
+* Allow other people to make doujin / derivative works of your works without any legal cost

+Developers can:
+* Implement system for licensees to sell their works and pay loyalty automatically

 ## Intro

 A lot of creative works don't have a license.
 It's inefficient because licensee should request permission every time they want to use it.
 It may be difficult to find licensers, if they're found, they don't want to negotiate because artists don't prefer such a non-creative stuff, and they're too poor to hire good agent.